Enantiosensitive exceptional points in open chiral systems

 Hence, topologically-distinct behavior is observed depending on the relative handedness of the fiber (the torsion rate) and of the solution (the enantiomeric content).
 Notably, identical behavior can be seen at \textit{any} enantiomeric excess $ee$, provided that the fiber's torsion is at the corresponding EPs $\phi_t=ee\pm\Delta\Gamma$.

 We now show how this topological difference affects the modes propagating in the fiber.
 We couple RCP light with wavelength $\lambda=589$ nm into a Poly(methyl methacrylate) (PMMA) fiber with radius $0.5\mu$m, ensuring single-mode operation.
-The evanescent tail of the guided modes interacts with a solution of fenchone molecules, whose refractive index and optical rotation is calculated at the B3LYP/aug-cc-pVDZ level using Gaussian16 \cite{g16} (see Methods for more details).
-Figs. \ref{Fig6}a-d show the results for a fiber with positive twist $\phi_t=|\Delta\Gamma|=2.39$ m$^{-1}$, where Figs. \ref{Fig6}a,c show the intensity $P(z)=\sum_{i=\pm}|\Psi_i(z)|^2$ and Figs. \ref{Fig6}b,d show the ellipticity of the light $\xi(z)=(|\Psi_+(z)|^2-|\Psi_-(z)|^2)/P(z)$.
+The evanescent tail of the guided modes interacts with a solution of fenchone molecules, whose refractive index and optical rotation is calculated at the B3LYP/aug-cc-pVDZ level using Gaussian16 \cite{g16} (see Appendix C for more details).
+Figs. \ref{Fig6}a-d show the results for a fiber with positive twist $\phi_t=|\Delta\Gamma|=2.39$ m$^{-1}$, where Figs. \ref{Fig6}a,c show the power $P(z)=\sum_{i=\pm}|\Psi_i(z)|^2$ (in logarithmic scale) and Figs. \ref{Fig6}b,d show the ellipticity of the light $\xi(z)=(|\Psi_+(z)|^2-|\Psi_-(z)|^2)/P(z)$.
 Figs. \ref{Fig6}a-b show the intensity and ellipticity at the end of the fiber $L=10$ m.
-Note that since we removed the common gain/loss factor $\Gamma=\Gamma_x+\Gamma_y$ in Eq. [\ref{eq:HamFIB}] the total intensity $I(z)=\sum_{i=\pm}|\Psi_\pm(z)|^2$ should be understood as the relative gain or loss.
+Note that since we removed the common gain/loss factor $\Gamma=\Gamma_x+\Gamma_y$ in Eq. [\ref{eq:HamFIB}] the power $P(z)=\sum_{i=\pm}|\Psi_i(z)|^2$ should be understood as the relative gain or loss.